 The single most important credential is IICRC certification, the recognized standard for water restoration technicians.
 Beyond that, confirm the company is licensed in Texas and carries liability insurance, offers real 24/7 emergency response, provides a clear written and itemized estimate, and has verifiable reviews from actual Dallas County customers.
 Be cautious of any contractor who pressures you to sign before inspecting the damage, or who cannot explain their drying plan in plain language.
 A trustworthy Dallas pro will happily walk you through their moisture readings and the equipment they intend to use, because transparency is a hallmark of quality restoration work.
 After major Dallas weather events, out-of-town storm chasers appear quickly, so verifying local credentials protects you.

-Prices in Dallas track the same drivers as everywhere: the category and contamination of the water, how long it sat before extraction, the materials affected, and the size of the affected area.
+Restoration cost in Dallas is set by the same variables it is anywhere: the category and contamination of the water, how long it sat before extraction, the materials affected, and the size of the affected area.
 Local Texas labor rates and the humid subtropical with hard winter freezes climate both feed into drying time, which feeds into the bill.
 The biggest cost lever you actually control is speed, since every hour water spreads, more material has to be removed and replaced rather than simply dried.
 For full national ranges by water category and room size, see our water damage restoration cost guide.

-A standard Texas homeowners policy generally covers sudden and accidental water damage, such as a burst pipe or an appliance that fails without warning, and generally excludes gradual leaks and any water that enters from outside during a storm.
+Most Texas homeowners policies pay for sudden, accidental water damage like a burst supply line, but not slow leaks you could have caught or floodwater that comes in from outside.
 That outside-water exclusion matters a lot in Dallas, given the local risk of flash flooding, so many homeowners here carry separate flood insurance on top of their standard policy.
 To protect any claim, photograph and video everything before it is moved, keep damaged items until an adjuster approves disposal, and get a written estimate from an IICRC-certified contractor.
 Our homeowners insurance and water damage guide spells out exactly where insurers draw the line, and the Texas statewide guide covers the bigger regional picture.

 Common questions